trilitech/tezos-developer-docs/src/pages/gaming/tezos-sdk-for-unity/index.md

 * Navigate to Project -> Packages and find the Tezos Unity SDK.
 * Double-click the package file WebGLSupport.unitypackage.
 Project->Packages->Tezos-Unity-SDK.
 * The Import Unity Package dialog box displays, with all the items in the package pre-checked, ready to install.
-* This action creates WebGL template folders in your Project.
+* This action creates WebGL template folders in your project.
 Each template is a subfolder within the WebGLTemplates folder.
 Each template subfolder contains an index.html file along with any other resources the page needs, such as images or stylesheets.